aaronabraham311/hannibal/README.md

 - Generalize to handle any sort of receipt, not just Instacart
 - Generalize to handle splitting complex receipts for any Splitwise group
 - Improve OpenAI parsing: We are currently pasting in the entire HTML, which requires a lot more input tokens than necessary.
 Potentially stripping out the HTML part will help reduce cost.
+- Improve error handling (eg. sum of split does not add up to total)